XeroxQ/chronograph/README.md

 ### v1.0.6

+* Added transitions to gradually change a value over time.
-* Support for simple math expressions in timer and stopwatch durations.
+* Support for simple math expressions in timer, stopwatch and transition durations.

 ### v1.0.3